 The consortium partners of over thirty companies worked tirelessly, often 7 days a week, to meet the project milestones.
 We delivered over 800 documents to the TGA who conducted 3 onsite audits and on 1 August 2020, the Australian government announced the first NOTUS emergency ventilators had been delivered to the Department of Health.
 It's an extraordinary achievement to have delivered a Class IIb medical device along with 60 test boxes in under 4 months.
 It is made all the more gratifying by the fact that over 350 jobs were either retained or created across the project.

-Grey Innovation thanks the governments of Australian and Victoria and AMGC for their support and its partners for their professionalism and willingness to go that extra mile to ensure everyone in Australia who may need a life saving ventilator will get one.
+Grey Innovation thanks the governments of Australia and Victoria, and AMGC for their support and its partners for their professionalism and willingness to go that extra mile to ensure everyone in Australia who may need a life saving ventilator will get one.

 Key Suppliers: ANCA CNC Machines, Bosch, Braemac, Brandwood CKC, Circuitwise, Dolphin, Fairmont Medical, Hosico Engineering, Hydrix, Marand, Markerry Industries, Medmont International, MOR Industries, Mo Milling, Planet Innovation, Romar Engineering, Shotton Group, Smiths Medical, Stug Australia, Swinburne University of Technology.